 First, Focus on the Core: Internal Audiences

-Operational guidance for businesses is often rightly reflected in Emergency Action, Workplace Safety or Business Continuity plans.
+Operational guidance for businesses is often rightly reflected in Emergency Action, Workplace Safety, or Business Continuity plans.
 Recommendations specific to employers are also available from trusted resources including the Centers for Disease Control.

-However, for many organizations, internal communications in the face of a pandemic is uncharted territory.
+However, for many organizations, internal communications in the face of a pandemic are uncharted territory.
 A recent survey by Willis Towers Watson of 158 employers found that 70 percent of North American companies have already or plan to increase communications about COVID-19, as well as take additional action like increasing access to hand sanitizers.
 Communication with employees during a significant event, like the COVID-19 outbreak, should be a top priority for company leaders.

-During a crisis, employees are mainly concerned about their physical safety, their job security and what their employer plans to do in order to maintain business operations.
+During a crisis, employees are mainly concerned about their physical safety, their job security, and what their employer plans to do in order to maintain business operations.
 When crafting messages to employees, these concerns should be taken into consideration and addressed clearly and with empathy.

 Employers seeking to communicate with their workforce about COVID-19 face a unique challenge: they must balance the desire to be helpful and provide information, without creating unintended consequences.
-Whether leaders choose to communicate with employees about COVID-19 via email, intranet, video broadcasts, FAQ documents, virtual or in-person town hall meetings or with signage posted in the workplace, care should be taken to ensure the message is clear, fact-based and credibly sourced, while still reflective of long-term organizational values.
+Whether leaders choose to communicate with employees about COVID-19 via email, intranet, video broadcasts, FAQ documents, virtual or in-person town hall meetings, or with signage posted in the workplace, care should be taken to ensure the message is clear, fact-based, and credibly sourced, while still reflective of long-term organizational values.